 It gets worse.
 Much worse.

 The collateral damage from being out of work for an extended time doesn't stop there.
+Being out of work takes a psychological and emotional toll that's hard to even quantify.
 Don't forget that finances are the #1 cause of shakeups in the family, divorce and a huge contributor to adult suicide rates.
 Being out of work will cost you "time", which you can never get back, "resources" which must be replenished, "momentum", from having to start over again, "opportunities" which you cannot capitalize on, and could even cost you "relationships."

 Did it ever occur to you that being unemployed could be so bad?
 For most people, especially those newly faced with the prospect of losing their jobs, they are just now awakening to the severity of their condition.